 licensed mental health professionals

-This consultation group is for providers who want to dive deeper into the IFS model with other therapists, consult on cases, and discuss practical application of IFS in their own lives and with clients.
+This drop-in consultation group is for providers who want to dive deeper into the IFS model with other therapists, consult on cases, and discuss practical application of IFS in their own lives and with clients.
 You do not need to be IFSI trained to join this group.
 We ask that you have a basic understanding of IFS and are working towards utilizing it with your clients.
 At this time, this group does not count towards IFSI Certification Consultation.

 Students